 If the sensor cannot calibrate, then the gold cathode could be coated.
-Follow instruction in cathode polishing addendum to this instruction manual.
-Then fill the sensor and replace membrane cap assmbly.
-Allow 4 hours before repowering sensor and attempting calibration again.
+Follow instruction in cathode polishing addendum on page 7 of this instruction manual.
+Then fill the sensor and replace membrane cap assembly.
+Allow 4 hours before repowering sensor for measurement.